sensein/brainkb-design-document/README.md

 __Application:__ The application (or the application layer) is the go-to point that provides access to BrainKB, such as via UI.

 __Service:__ The service layer implements the core logic and is broken down into multiple services based on the functionalities.
-Furthermore, the services are divided into two layers, layer 1 and layer 2 as indicated by L1 and L2 in the figure below.
-This is to distinguish what will be exposed to the outside world.
-The L1 services will expose the API endpoints for external integration while the L2 services will not.
-L2 services interact with L1 services only.

 __Resource:__ The resource will provide the necessary computational resources that are required to deliver the required service by BrainKB.